VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

-The MatLab agent and Matlab standalone agent together are example agents that allow for matlab scripts to be run in a windows environment.
-The MatLab agent take advantage of the config store to dynamically send scripts and commandline arguments across the message bus to one or more standalone agents in windows.
+The MatLab agent and Matlab standalone agent together are example agents that allow for matlab scripts to be run in a Windows environment from the VOLTTRON platform.
+The MatLab agent takes advantage of the config store to dynamically send scripts and commandline arguments across the message bus to one or more standalone agents in Windows.
 The standalone agent then executes the requested script and arguments, and sends back the results to the MatLab agent.

 Installations
 -------------